Klackon/MMM/README.txt

 To save a player's info, please open "CharCreation.unity" and play.
 Once you enter all info (these are place holders right now), press F1 to save the info to the same location as this README is.

 A Scout can now create an outpost on any square
+Add scout and hunter texture, so they exist on game board